moumen-soliman/javascript/Design Patterns/behavioral/state/README.md

         this.state = "overdrawn";
     }
 };
+// example from Mastering JavaScript Design Patterns by Simon Timms
  ```
  This is just a sample of what could be a much more complicated workflow. if statements of this length are painful to debug and highly error prone.
 Simply flipping a greater than sign is enough to drastically change how the if statement works.